KanataAmane/stock_price/README.md

 This repository is for my research.
-But you can use it.
+But you can use it with your conscience.